Halip26/dtsdqlab-dataengineer/README.md

 ### ℹ️ You must login to [DQLab](https://academy.dqlab.id/) to access links below.
 Do not have an account?
 You can register [here](https://dqlab.id/).

-### ⚠️ Warning (updated at 22th March 2021) : If you encounter some issues, you perhaps need to change dataset URL from AWS to Google Cloud.
+### ⚠️ Warning (updated at 29th July 2022) : If you encounter some issues, you perhaps need to change dataset URL from AWS to Google Cloud.
 DQLab AWS dataset URL : https://dqlab-dataset.s3-ap-southeast-1.amazonaws.com/<NAME_OF_DATASET>.<csv_or_tsv> <br/>
 DQLab Google Cloud dataset URL : https://storage.googleapis.com/dqlab-dataset/<NAME_OF_DATASET>.<csv_or_tsv> <br/>
 <br>